go-gorm/gorm.io/pages/docs/models.md

 }
 ```

-With the help of tag `embeddedPrefix`, you can add prefix to embedded fields' db name, for example:
+And you can use tag `embeddedrefix` to add prefix to embedded fields' db name, for example:

 ```go
 type Blog struct {